 The surname Elkingtomb was first found in Lincolnshire at either North Elkington or South Elkington, parishes in the union of Louth, Wold division of the hundred of Louth-Eske.
 Both parishes were originally one and were recorded in the Domesday Book of 1086 as Alchinton.
 Hence the name is conjecturally descended from William de Percy who held his lands from Ivo Tailbois, a tenant in chief.
 At that time the village of Elkington (Alchinton) consisted of one church, one chapel, a mill and a mill site.
 Elkington is also a deserted medieval village and civil parish in the Daventry district of the county of Northamptonshire.
 Listed in 1377 as having 30 households, by 1412 there was none.

 Early History of the Elkingtomb family

-Another 157 words (11 lines of text) covering the years 160 and 1600 are included under the topic Early Elkingtomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elkingtomb research.
+Another 79 words (6 lines of text) covering the years 160 and 1600 are included under the topic Early Elkingtomb History in all our PDF Extended History products and printed products wherever possible.

 Elkingtomb Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Elkinton, Alkington, Elchington and others.